 - Unusual features of the face (short nose, open mouth, jaw that sticks out)

 - Unusual head

 - Wide-spaced eyes, sometimes with extra skin fold at corner of eye

 - Early growth of bones in the hands and feet

 - Shortening of the forearm bones near the wrist

 Acrodysostosis is an extremely rare disorder that is present at birth (congenital).
-People with this condition have problems in the bones of the hands, feet, and nose, and mental retardation.
+It leads to problems with the bones of the hands, feet, and nose, and intellectual disability.

 There is a slightly greater risk with fathers who are older.